Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Scripting, IT Networking, IT Remote Help Desk/__ Server Management - 6. Control Panels, DNS Panels, Etc/__ Webhosting Domain Registrars - DNS Concepts/_ Most Common Uses - Records.md

+Learn different DNS Records in the context of Cloudflare:

 ## Cloudflare - Domain, Subdomains, and CNames:
 - Make all Proxied
 - Blurred out is my web-host's IP.
 Same IP for subdomain and domain because I don't want to buy two separate web-host subscriptions.